uclahs-cds/package-moPepGen/docs/file-format.md

 ENSG0002	210	A5SS-210	T	<DEL>	.	.
 TRANSCRIPT_ID=ENST0002;START=210;END=400;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents a A5SS (alternative 5' splicing site), that the sequence from 210 to 400 of the transcript ENST0002 is deleted.
-In this case, all transcripts of the gene in the annotation GTF have the longer version of the exon.
+The line above represents an A5SS (alternative 5' splicing site), that the sequence from 210 to 400 of the transcript ENST0002 is deleted.
+In this case, all transcripts of the gene in the annotation GTF have a longer version of the exon.

 ```
 ENSG0003	115	MXE-320	T	<INS>	.	.
 TRANSCRIPT_ID=ENST0003;START=320;END=380;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-The line above represents a MXE (mutually exclusive exon), that the exon of 320-380 of the gene ENSG0003 is retained in the transcript ENST0003 and resulted as an insertion at position 115 of the transcript.
-In this case, none of the transcripts of this gene has the first exon retained and second spliced at the same time.
+The line above represents an MXE (mutually exclusive exon), that the exon of 320-380 of the gene ENSG0003 is retained in the transcript ENST0003 and resulted as an insertion at position 115 of the transcript.
+In this case, none of the transcripts of this gene has the first exon retained and the second spliced at the same time.
 And this transcript has both exons retained.

 ```
 ENSG0004	277	MXE-477-1103	T	<SUB>	.	.
 TRANSCRIPT_ID=ENST0004;START=477;END=582;DONOR_START=1103;DONOR_END=1228;GENE_SYMBOL=EGFR;GENOMIC_POSITION=chr1:1000-1001
 ```

-This line above represents a MXE that the exon 447-582 (transcript ENST0004 position 277) is replaced with exon 1103-1228 of the gene.
+This line above represents an MXE that the exon 447-582 (transcript ENST0004 position 277) is replaced with exon 1103-1228 of the gene.

 ### 1.5 CircRNA

 Circular RNAs are derived from back-spliced exons.
-They exist as individual RNA molecules and have the potential to be translated to proteins.
+They exist as individual RNA molecules and have the potential to be translated into proteins.
 We are then interested in finding the possible peptide sequences translated from circRNAs with and without variants (SNP, INDEL, etc).
 In this case, circRNAs per se are rather new transcripts than variants.
 Here we define a TSV file format to represent the circRNA molecules.
-In this TSV format, each row represent a circRNA, with the gene ID it is associated with, the start position at the gene, the offset and length of each segment, and IDs.
-Normally ach segment is an exon, but with intron retained alternative splicing, there could be introns.
+In this TSV format, each row represents a circRNA, with the gene ID it is associated with, the start position at the gene, the offset and length of each segment, and IDs.
+Normally each segment is an exon, but with intron-retained alternative splicing, there could be introns.

 ```
 ##fileformat=VCFv4.2